The Ultimate Guide to the BEST Banff Hikes [2024]

 • Pack an emergency blanket.
 You know those things that look like tin foil?
 They are brilliant at keeping you warm at night when things get chilly.

-Best Day Hikes In Banff Sentinel Pass
+Best Day Hikes in Banff Sentinel Pass

 Photo Credit: Banff & Lake Louise Tourism / Jake Dyson.